Trapped in a snow storm, Patrick Brannan survived for three days in his Northstar pop-up camper. He had already won the truck camper lottery.

-What amazing luck.
+What amazing luck!
 You truly hit the truck camper lottery.
 Let’s backtrack.
 How did you get into camping?

 We live in Colorado, so I had seen truck campers and thought they looked nice.
 I hadn’t really looked inside of one, but knew that’s what I eventually wanted.

 For those of us who want to get further out, truck campers rock!
-I go by these huge campgrounds where there is literally ten feet between RVs.
-They are paying outrageous money to be ten feet away from each other.
+I go by these huge campgrounds where there is literally 10-feet between RVs.
+They are paying outrageous money to be 10-feet from each other.

-Patrick: I work as a ski patroller in the winter six months a year and take my summers off.
-So my camper and I are out in the most rugged parts of Colorado, Utah, and the West every week during the Spring, Summer, and Fall.
+I ski patrol in the winter for six months and take my summers off.
+So my camper and I are out in the most rugged parts of Colorado, Utah, and The West every week during the spring, summer, and fall.

 My biggest adventure with truck camping in the snow was on Uncompahgre Ridge in western Colorado.
 It’s the last plateau close to Utah.
 I loaded up my dirt bike with the carrier and went out there.